sportradar/MtsSdkNet/Readme.txt

  - Resources containing the log4net configuration needed by the MTS SDK

 CHANGE LOG:
+2019-05-10 2.3.0.0
+Added support for ticket 2.3
+Added property LastMatchEndTime on ITicket
+Added support for Non-SR content (new ticket type and ticket builder)

 2019-04-18 1.8.1.0
 Fix: reconnecting issue after being disconnected by the server